Balance disorder

 A balance disorder is a disturbance that causes an individual to feel unsteady, for example when standing or walking.
-It may be accompanied by feelings of giddiness, or wooziness, or having a sensation of movement, spinning, or floating.
+It may be accompanied by feelings of giddiness, wooziness, or a sensation of movement, spinning, or floating.
 Balance is the result of several body systems working together: the visual system (eyes), vestibular system (ears) and proprioception (the body's sense of where it is in space).
 Degeneration or loss of function in any of these systems can lead to balance deficits.

 Signs and symptoms

 Cognitive dysfunction (disorientation) may occur with vestibular disorders.
 Cognitive deficits are not just spatial in nature, but also include non-spatial functions such as object recognition memory.
 Vestibular dysfunction has been shown to adversely affect processes of attention and increased demands of attention can worsen the postural sway associated with vestibular disorders.
 Recent MRI studies also show that humans with bilateral vestibular damage (damage to both inner ears) undergo atrophy of the hippocampus which correlates with their degree of impairment on spatial memory tasks.